 Untreated: Addicted and Expecting

-People kept talking about the growing number of babies born experiencing withdrawals and the skyrocketing number of kids removed from their families because of parental drug use.
+People kept talking about the growing number of babies born into withdrawals and the skyrocketing number of kids removed from their families because of drug use.
 In Montana, the numbers were among the highest and fastest growing in the nation.
+Why?

-Those were the driving questions between a first-time investigative collaboration between the Missoulian and the University of Montana School of Journalism.
+That was the driving question of a first-time investigative collaboration between the Missoulian and the University of Montana School of Journalism.
 I worked alongside a dozen students guided by Professor Joe Eaton and me.
-We identified best practices for treating mothers-to-be and mothers who use drugs, finding our state falls short on several measures.
-The nine-part series documented the failures of Montana leaders in state government and health care that, while common nationwide, were more pronounced in Big Sky Country.
+We identified best practices for treating mothers-to-be who use drugs, finding Montana falls short on several measures.
+The nine-part series documented the failures of leaders in state government and health care that, while common nationwide, were more pronounced in Big Sky Country.

 In just a couple weeks, their work triggered promises from state leaders to do better, captured attention from leading subject experts and reporters, inspired an Esquire writer to type a few critical words of a state legislator, and was noted in two national newsletters about journalism: The Sunday Long Read and Local Matters by Investigative Reporters and Editors.